liebig/cron/README.md

 #### Example

 ```
-// Log all jobs (not only the error jobs) to database
+// Log only error jobs to database
-Cron::setLogOnlyErrorJobsToDatabase(false);
+Cron::setLogOnlyErrorJobsToDatabase(true);
 ```

 #### Getter

-To receive the current boolean value of the logging only error jobs to database variable, just use the static `isLogOnlyErrorJobsToDatabase()` function.
+To receive the current boolean value of the error job logging, use the static `isLogOnlyErrorJobsToDatabase()` function.

 ---